christianityorigins/website/blog/_posts/2015-01-10-typecasting.md

 ---
 layout: default
 open_links_in_new_tab: true
-title: "The historic identities of the many men in Mary Magdalene's life"
+title: "The Historic Identities of the Many Men in Mary Magdalene's Life"
 date: 2015-01-01
 category: blog
 ---